-David L. White Chief Financial Officer
+David L. White

+Chief Financial Officer

+906 Certification

-906 Certification CERTIFICATION OF CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
+CERTIFICATION OF CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2003

 I, Thomas M. Prescott, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual Report of Align Technology, Inc. on Form 10-K for the fiscal year ended December 31, 2013 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in this Form 10-K fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual Report of Align Technology, Inc. on Form 10-K for the fiscal year ended December 31, 2014 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in this Form 10-K fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.

 By: /s/ Thomas M. Prescott

-Date: February 27, 2014 Name: Thomas M. Prescott
+Date: February 26, 2015 Name: Thomas M. Prescott

 Title: President and Chief Executive Officer

-I, David L. White, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual Report of Align Technology, Inc. on Form 10-K for the fiscal year ended December 31, 2013 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in this Form 10-K fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.
+Report of Align Technology, Inc. on Form 10-K for t the fiscal year ended Decembe rsuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual or 31, 2014 fully complies with the requirements of Section 13(a) or 15(d) on 10-K fairly presents in all material respects the financial condition and

-Date: February 27, 2014

-By:

-/S/

-DAVID L. WHITE
+Ву: /s/ DAVID L. WHITE

-Name: David L White
+Date: February 26, 2015 Name: David L White

 Title: Chief Financial Officer